 a.
 The Scholarship will be awarded on the basis of:

 a.
-The Scholarship value and duration will be determined by the Dean of the Sydney Conservatorium of Music and will be stipulated in the Scholarship Offer Letter to the successful recipient(s).
+The Scholarship value and duration will be determined by the Head of School and Dean of the Sydney Conservatorium of Music and will be stipulated in the Scholarship Offer Letter to the successful recipient(s).

 b.
 For a coursework student, the annual payment will be made in two equal instalments after the census date of each semester.

 c.
 For a postgraduate research student, the value of the Scholarship will be paid as a stipend on a fortnightly basis.

 d.
 Deferral of the Scholarship is not permitted.

 e.
 Transfer of the Scholarship, within the same faculty, may be permitted with the written approval of the Head of School and Dean.

 f.
 The Scholarship will be offered subject to the availability of funds.